abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ### Server install

-On a dedicated machine, please install the following packages
+On a dedicated machine, install the following packages:

 ```
 apt-get install nfs-kernel-server nfs-common